CaoWGG/CenterNet-CondInst/README.md

 # CenterMask
-### This is an instance segmentation algorithm based on centernet.
+### This is an instance segmentation algorithm based on [CenterNet](https://github.com/xingyizhou/centernet).
 The code will be open soon.

 ### demo
 * ![image](img/0.png)